dephell/dephell/README.md

 # ... pytest output
 ```

-Also, we can just activate virtual environment for project and run any commands inside:
+We can now activate the virtual environment for our project and run any commands inside:

 ```bash
 dephell venv shell
 ```

-Ugh, we have tests, but have no `pytest` in our dependencies file.
+Ugh, we have tests, but don't have `pytest` in our dependencies file.
 Let's add it:

 ```bash
 dephell deps add --envs dev test -- pytest